DiogoApostolo/pyCV/README.md

 ## Usage Example:

-The `dataset` folder contains some datasets with binary and multi-class problems.
+The `originalDatasets` folder contains some datasets with binary problems.
 All datasets are numerical and have no missing values.
-The `complexity.py` module implements the complexity measures.
+The `CrossValidation.py` module implements the CrossValidation algorithms.
-To run the measures, the `Complexity` class is instantiated and the results may be obtained as follows:
+To run the cross validation algorithms, the `CrossValidation` class is instantiated and the results may be obtained as follows:

 ```python
 from CrossValidation import CrossValidation